From the

 Longcliffe Quarries's CDE waste-recycling washing plant Longcliffe Quarries's CDE waste-recycling washing plant

-Materials washing specialists says waste stockpiles are key to unlocking full potential of an operation
+Materials washing specialist says waste stockpiles are key to unlocking full potential of an operation

 Sand and aggregates are among the most important resources for everyday life.
 They are needed for the construction of new buildings, roads, and pathways.
 Mineral products are indispensable resources for modern living, yet they are finite and require careful resource management.

-Mining and quarrying operations generate significant volumes of waste by-product as part of their process but within these waste streams there is opportunity to repurpose the overburden, scalpings, and crushed rock fines that come as part of the process.
+Mining and quarrying operations generate significant volumes of waste by-products as part of their process but within these waste streams, there is an opportunity to repurpose the overburden, scalpings, and crushed rock fines that come as part of the process.

 Where overburden concerns the clay-bound top layers of soil and subsoil above bedrock that are removed as quarries and mines expand, scalpings are the contaminated stones removed during primary screening in dry processing plants, and crushed rock fines are a by-product of the dry rock crushing process, which typically produces a low-value product with very high fines content.